mike-duvall/kanban-now-card-service/README.md

 This service is the first such service.

-The current implementation only handles card postponement functionality.
+The current implementation of the card-service only handles card postponement functionality.

 ##Usage